 Corporate Finance studies how corporations finance their operations.
 The emphasis of this part of the curriculum is on shareholder value and company valuation.
-We will also study the cost of capital, introduce theories of capital structure, and initial public offerings.
-A special focus of the course will be on solving several case studies in groups of up to three students.
+The focus of the course will be on solving several case studies in groups of up to three students.
 Each of these cases has to be handed in and will contribute to the final grade.
-The hands-on format of this course ensures that students are able to transfer the theoretical concepts encountered in the lecture to real world problems.
+The hands-on format of this course ensures that students are able to transfer the theoretical concepts encountered in the lecture (FIN540) to real world problems.

 After completing this course, students will be able to value companies using state-of-the-art tools such as DCF, Residual Income, EVA, and Multiples.
-In particular, participants will know how to determine the cost of capital for corporations and projects using real world data.
-Students will also be able to perform event studies in order to analyze how capital markets react to important corporate events like merger announcements or earnings announcements.
-Students will be able to implement the theoretical concepts discussed in class using Microsoft Excel.
+In particular, participants will be able to determine the cost of capital for corporations and projects using real world data.
+Participants will be able to identify value drivers by applying financial ratio analysis and analyse the impact of those value drivers on the firm value.
+Students will also be able to perform event studies in order to analyse how capital markets react to important corporate events like merger announcements or earnings announcements.
+Students will be able to implement the theoretical concepts discussed in the lecture (FIN 540) using Microsoft Excel.